DEGJS/react-step-by-step/README.md

 ![Index](./training-assets/10/index.png)

-Probably the strangest thing about React is that starts with nothing and builds everything.
-It doesn't manipulate HTML elements on a page, it creates all the elements, then puts them on the page.
+Probably the strangest thing about React is that it starts with nothing (no markup, no page elements) and builds everything.
+It doesn't manipulate HTML elements on a page.
+It creates all the elements, then puts them on the page.
 This is why it doesn't play nicely with a lot of CMS files that create markup server-side (although you can create React code server-side).

 So where is all the HTML?
 The markup lives inside React files.
 It's actually some JavaScript code, but it looks pretty standard markup.
 Here's the code for